What Instagram Creators Are Doing Now That Engagement Tanked

 Savvy creators aren’t putting all their eggs in the Instagram basket anymore.
 They’re:

-• Building email lists
+• Building email lists for direct audience contact

-• Launching Substack newsletters
+• Launching Substack newsletters for deeper storytelling

-• Creating YouTube channels or TikTok accounts
+• Expanding into YouTube or TikTok to diversify reach

 Creating Value-First Content